Boydell Shakespeare Gallery: Illustrated Shakespeare edition and folio

 The folio and the illustrated Shakespeare edition were "by far the largest single engraving enterprise ever undertaken in England".
 As print collector and dealer Christopher Lennox-Boyd explains, "had there not been a market for such engravings, not one of the paintings would have been commissioned, and few, if any, of the artists would have risked painting such elaborate compositions".
 Scholars believe that a variety of engraving methods were employed and that line engraving was the "preferred medium" because it was "clear and hardwearing" and because it had a high reputation.
 Stipple engraving, which was quicker and often used to produce shading effects, wore out quicker and was valued less.
 Many plates were a mixture of both.
 Several scholars have suggested that mezzotint and aquatint were also used.
 Lennox-Boyd, however, claims that "close examination of the plates confirms" that these two methods were not used and argues that they were "totally unsuitable": mezzotint wore quickly and aquatint was too new (there would not have been enough artists capable of executing it).
 Most of Boydell's engravers were also trained artists; for example, Bartolozzi was renowned for his stippling technique.

 Boydell's relationships with his illustrators were generally congenial.
 One of them, James Northcote, praised Boydell's liberal payments.
 He wrote in an 1821 letter that Boydell "did more for the advancement of the arts in England than the whole mass of the nobility put together!
 He paid me more nobly than any other person has done; and his memory I shall ever hold in reverence".
-Boydell typically paid the painters between £105 to £210, and the engravers between £262 and £315.
+Boydell typically paid the painters between £105 and £210, and the engravers between £262 and £315.
 Joshua Reynolds at first declined Boydell's offer to work on the project, but he agreed when pressed.
 Boydell offered Reynolds carte blanche for his paintings, giving him a down payment of £500, an extraordinary amount for an artist who had not even agreed to do a specific work.
 Boydell eventually paid him a total of £1,500.

 There are 96 illustrations in the nine volumes of the illustrated edition and each play has at least one.
 Approximately two-thirds of the plays, 23 out of 36, are each illustrated by a single artist.
 Approximately two-thirds of the total number of illustrations, or 65, were completed by three artists: William Hamilton, Richard Westall, and Robert Smirke.
 The primary illustrators of the edition were known as book illustrators, whereas a majority of the artists included in the folio were known for their paintings.
 Lennox-Boyd argues that the illustrations in the edition have a "uniformity and cohesiveness" that the folio lacks because the artists and engravers working on them understood book illustration while those working on the folio were working in an unfamiliar medium.